I was freshly fifteen when I made this, and it shows. This is video is a mess. I am not proud of it.

 I'm happier with how this one turned out.
 Someone should make a movie about the Viacom/CBS saga I detail here.

 I know that a few people found it odd that I chose to announce that I would be referring to Dawn Ostroff by her first name.
 When I wrote that part of the script, many of the sources I was referring to used her full name (Dawn Tarnofsky-Ostroff), and I thought it'd be a fun little gag to put that long name on the screen and then cut it off since her full name would be comically unfamiliar to a typical English speaker.
-But I had trouble relocating those articles while editing, so I just used "Dawn Ostroff", which defeated the point of the gag.
-No doubt that I botched the joke, but some people have accused me of trying to demean or minimize a female executive by doing this.
+But I had trouble relocating those articles while editing, so I lazily used "Dawn Ostroff", which defeated the point of the gag.
+I botched the joke, no question.
+But some people have accused me of trying to demean or minimize a female executive by doing this.
 That is absolutely not the case.

 After this video went out, I had one or two people reach out with concerns that the "end of UPN" clip that I feature at 50:10 may not actually be the right clip.
 Apparently, some WWE broadcasts were scheduled differently for Australian broadcast, which is where I got that clip from (as it was the only one I could find).
 I've investigated in the years since and corresponded with an individual who knows way more about WWE than I, and I'm now reasonably confident that I actually did include the right clip (although I definitely should have further verified that before upload).

-I did manage to mispronounce Roswell as "Rose-well" at two separate points in this video (as I really should have known, it's "Roz-well").
-That's really embarrassing.
-I still cringe a little every time someone points it out.
+I did manage to mispronounce Roswell as "Rose-well" at two separate points in this video.
+As I really should have known, it's "Roz-well."
+Of all the errors and mistakes I've made, I think this one is the most embarrassing.

-Turns out that CBS's $550,000 FCC fine for the 2004 Super Bowl incident was ultimately overruled in court after an eight-year legal battle that almost went to the Supreme Court.
+CBS's $550,000 FCC fine for the 2004 Super Bowl incident was ultimately overruled in court after an eight-year legal battle, which almost went to the Supreme Court.

-Of course, the epilogue in this video is outdated by now.
-Fun story: I published this video on July 27, 2018.
-The epilogue on CBS executive Les Moonves mentioned that he was slated for a 2021 retirement, but that didn't happen.
-He resigned amid sexual harassment allegations about two months after this video went out.
+The epilogue in this video became outdated the day it was released.
+Les Moonves was described as being slated for a 2021 retirement, but he instead resigned amid sexual harassment allegations in September 2018.
 Do you know when the first article outlining those allegations was published?
-July 27, 2018.
-The same day the video was published, probably just hours after it went out.
+The same day the video was published, within a few hours of it going out.
 Talk about timing.

 Also, in the intervening years, Sumner Redstone has passed away (though he did hang on until age 97!) and the corporate situation surrounding Viacom and CBS has been, in generous terms, a mess.
 A majority stake in The CW has been acquired by Nexstar.